Dharmendrastm/Web-Scraping/README.md

 03. Once written your script might not work if the website changes.

+# Request module:-

+Request module is used to send HTTP request to any server and receive the HTTP response back.

+we require URL of the wesite to make request.

+# Get request:-

+-It is used to retrieve inforamtion webpage using a URL.

+Ex Getting live source of cricket match.

+# POST request:-

+-It is used to send information to a URL.

+-Sumbiting a form  with inforamtion

+Making Request:-

+Sytax:- request.get(URL)

 # 🔧 Python Libraries for Web Scraping (Basic to Advanced)